jaimealvarezl/last-location/README.md

 # Last Location

-Display in a map the last location available from a list of users
+Display in a map the last location from a list of users

 ## Getting Started